 More details on the case, including undercover footage and photos can be found here.

-The Accountability Panel is made up of high-level individuals who have no direct connection to the Wildlife Justice Commission – they do not receive payment for their work (beyond reimbursement of expenses incurred while attending the Public Hearing).
-They will be asked to examine the evidence (Map of Facts) with a critical eye, and to form their opinions based solely on the facts that have been presented to them.
+The Designated Independent Review Panel is made up of high-level individuals who have no direct connection to the Wildlife Justice Commission – they do not receive payment for their work (beyond reimbursement of expenses incurred while attending the Public Hearing).
+They will be asked to examine the evidence (Case File) with a critical eye, and to form their opinions based solely on the facts that have been presented to them.
 The members who will be sitting on the panel for the Vietnam Public Hearing are:

 Prof. Edgardo Buscaglia – Argentina/United States – Senior Scholar in Law and Economics at Columbia University, and President of the “Instituto de Acción Ciudadana para la Justicia y Democracia” in Mexico.
 Economic Analysis of Complex Crimes Expert.